votinginfoproject/vip-specification/CONTRIBUTING.md

 # Contributing to the VIP Specification
-Thanks for considering contributing to the Voting Information Project.
+Thank you for considering a contribution to the Voting Information Project.

+The main users of the specification are states and local jurisdictions in the United States.
+To have their data published via VIP, their data must conform to this specification.
+This means that they are structuring exports from existing election management systems (e.g. voter registration systems and vote tabulation systems).

 This specification's main users are states and local jurisdictions in the United States.
 To have their data published via VIP, their data must conform to this specification.
 This